The Blank Slate Internet

 Thus there are actual models of what back plates will produce.
 The issue we repeat is that current software

-design is far to complicated, in nature, to realize many of the benefits that
+design is far too complicated, in nature, to realize many of the

 will arise once processing architecture shifts to the second school